ericvc/CuckooPi/README.md

   - Dedicated speakers, currently weighing different options based on the size/quality tradeoff and how they will be connected (HDMI, bluetooth, on-board, etc.)
-  - A 16x2 I2C LCD will display the current date and time
   - Housing options: considering either repurposing a birdhouse or building something out of Legos.
 The latter is a good option because it would make mounting the electronic components much easier.